Summer in the Paris Tuileries Gardens. From the annual amusement park to quiet cafés and picnics with a bit of history about the gardens.

 As my teenagers are screaming to their heart’s pulsing content, you’ll find me strolling in the rest of the more civilised Tuileries Gardens.
 Did you know you can see Sacré Coeur from the raised part of the gardens on the Orangerie side?
 I can’t believe I missed this before.

-Jardins de Tuileries Facts
+Jardins de Tuileries History

 The Tuileries Gardens were first landscaped under Queen Catherine de Medici (widow of Henri II), who began the building of the Tuileries Palace in 1561 on the right bank of the River Seine.
 The word Tuileries refers to the tile kilns that previously existed on the site.